 Did you know that text messages have over 98% open rate and over 90% of them are read within 3 seconds if sent at the right time?

 So, just keep the messages during business hours or at reasonable times to avoid disturbances and maximize open rates.

 Getting contacts is the first part of SMS Marketing.
 The second is utilizing the contacts in the best possible way.

 When running an SMS marketing campaign, it’s crucial to personalize messages to make a direct impact on the reader.

 To do that, utilize techniques like custom fields and segments for smarter & relevant texts.

 This will allow you to send product information, order tracking updates, abandoned cart messages, etc.

 You can also use various integrations and AI messaging to make it easier to personalize the messages.

 7. Try Bringing Responsiveness into the Picture

-These days most SMS marketing campaigns are experimenting with
+These days most SMS marketing campaigns are experimenting with two-way communication.

 This responsive communication could work great for customer service, sales, inquiries, etc.